jim-fuller/ADR/ADR - 0001 Choosing an RDS HIgh Availability Solution.md

 ## Proposed Solutions

-### - Use the RDS Multi AZ
+### Use the RDS Multi AZ
 Pros:
 - Syncronous Replication for instant db consistency at failover (hot standby) and minimal db downtime
 - One DNS Name across all standby replicas eliminates application intervention
-- 3 levels of failover: 1)vpc network, 2) db or ebs crashes, or 3) AZ unavailibility.
+- 3 levels of failover using Amazon's failover technology: 1)vpc network, 2) db or ebs crashes, or 3) AZ unavailibility.

 Cons:
 - Zero HA when AWS Region fails